stan-dev/ci-scripts/docs/README.md

 # Jobs

-We test each pull request for the repositories, soon we will ignore PRs that do not modify the source code to speedup build times and save resources.
+We test each pull request for the repositories, ignoring the ones that do not touch the source code.
+To check what considered source code, please check each project [Jenkinsfile](https://github.com/stan-dev/cmdstan/blob/develop/Jenkinsfile#L30)
 We also test every time a merge happens into the `develop` branch.
 Why do we do both?
 Honestly -- weird stuff happens sometimes and even a merge that seems safe ends up breaking the `develop` branch.
 (It hasn't happened in a while, but it has happened.)
 I'd just rather know when that happens.